profunktor/dorado/README.md

 The `CirceGoldenSuite` is a convenient modules you can use by adding `munit-golden-circe` to your dependencies, though, we could use `GoldenSuite` directly.

-For now, there is only a Circe module supported out of the box but `GoldenSuite` abstracts over any JSON library.
+`GoldenSuite` abstracts over any JSON library.
 All we need is to `extends GoldenSuite` and implement the following two methods.

 ```scala
 def jsonDecoder: String => Either[String, A]